-Mr. Evans stated once we figure out who it is, they should receive a letter that says they need to pickup after their dog, or else we will call the Health Department and they will fine them.
-It will not be the CDD doing that.
+Mr. Evans stated once we figure out who this is, they should receive a letter saying that they need to pickup after their dog, or else we will call the Health Department and they will fine them.
+The CDD will not be doing this.